Live From SF Sketchfest 2020

 Matt has hoop earrings in right now.

-Like I don't really I don't need to be like a cute couple, but like if we I'm not paying attention to if someone happens to mention like oh, you look alike.
+like, I don't really, I don't need to be like a cute couple, but like, if we, I'm not paying attention.

-I'm like, oh my god, that's so cute, right?
+So, if someone happens to mention, like, oh, you look alike, I'm like, oh my god, that's so cute, right?
+I don't know.

 Are you afraid of being cute, Matt?